comp-neural-circuits/Autonomous-assembly-emergence-via-triplet-STDP/README.md

 The graph measures are from the Brain Connectivity Toolbox (brain-connectivity-toolbox.net): Rubinov M, Sporns O (2010) NeuroImage 52:1059-69.

+As a first step, you should download the Brain Connectivity Toolbox (brain-connectivity-toolbox.net).

 We provide a detailed explanation of how to generate each of the figures: